 - Supporting internships and other professional opportunities in National Parks, preservation agencies, heritage tourism associations, and the museum community at large.

 - Sponsoring workshops and lectures during the academic year that are available to Gettysburg College students and to the general public.

-- Facilitating teacher and student training through partnerships with institutions like Gilder Lehrman Institute and programs such as Teach America History Grant.
+- Facilitating teacher and student training through partnerships with institutions such as the Gilder Lehrman Institute of American History.

 - Recruiting Gettysburg students to assist with the administration and research needs of the CWI during the academic year.